w3c/wcag3/guidelines/terms/cognitive-function-test.md

 status: developing
 ---

-A task that requires the user to remember, manipulate, or transcribe information.
+task that requires the user to remember, manipulate, or transcribe information

 :::note
 Examples include, but are not limited to: